 Questions must be submitted in writing and directed to the procurement officer.
-The interested party must confirm telephone conversations in writing.
-Questions must be received no later than 12 noon (AKST) on May 16, 2019.
+Questions must be received no later than 12 noon (AKST) on July 5, 2019.

 Two types of questions generally arise.
-One may be answered by directing the questioner to a specific section of the RFP.
+One may be answered by directing the questioner to a specific section of the IRFP.
 Other questions may be more complex and may require a written amendment to the IRFP.
 The procurement officer will make that decision.
 All questions are requested in writing to the below:

-Procurement Officer: Susan Jabal
+Procurement Officer: Susan Jabal susan.jabal@alaska.gov

-susan.jabal@alaska.gov